Skip to main content

 Credit: Aquaplant

-Illustration of Eurasian Milfoil that shows in detail the fern like leaves of the plant as well as buds and a flower.
+Illustration of Eurasian Milfoil that details the fern like leaves of the plant as well as buds and a flower.

 Figure 24.
 Illustration of Eurasian Milfoil